KelvinHalx/KelvinHalx/README.md

-# 👨‍💻 Kelvin Wainaina N.H. | Building the Future, One Line at a Time 🚀
+# 👨‍💻 Kelvin N. Wainaina | Building the Future, One Line at a Time 🚀

 Welcome!
 I’m Kelvin N.H, a **Full-Stack Software Engineer** driven by passion, creativity, and innovation.
 Whether it’s crafting elegant web solutions, designing intelligent systems, or contributing to impactful collaborations, I strive to push boundaries and create tech that matters.